We are going to explore the difference between VV vs VOO:

 Even so, I would say both are excellent options for long-term investors.

-VV is a great option if you want an asset allocation that includes large-cap U.S stocks.
+VV is an excellent option if you want an asset allocation that includes large-cap U.S. stocks.

 If you are comfortable with 500 large U.S based companies, VOO allows you to invest in them at a low cost.